Skills: the app store with a malware problem.

 What you can do now

-- Explain what a skill is: text your agent obeys with its full permissions — no sandbox
+- Explain what a skill is: text your agent obeys with full permissions — no sandbox

-- Describe the real attacks: smuggled instructions, ClawHavoc-style malicious code, and the update long con
+- Describe the real attacks: smuggled instructions, ClawHavoc-style code, and the update long con

 - Run the 6-point vet: read it all, check URLs/commands, check the author, prefer narrow scope, probation week, re-vet updates